The-AI-Alliance/open-trusted-data-initiative/docs/catalog.markdown

 See also the AI Alliance's [Hugging Face organization](https://huggingface.co/aialliance){:target="aia-hf"} and the [Open Trusted Data Initiative catalog](https://huggingface.co/collections/aialliance/open-trusted-data-catalog-66d21b3cb66342762fb6108e){:target="aia-hf-otdi"} there that includes the datasets listed here.

 > **TODO:** We plan to provide an integrated search and browsing feature, to make it easier to select the datasets for your particular needs.
+See [below](#searching-for-datasets) for suggestions on how to find open datasets you need in the meantime.

 Here is the current list of datasets, organized by owner.